 AxcessSM Shop allows you to do more than just talk on your phone.
 Axcess Shop is a technology and service that allows you to download and use applications on your phone.
 With Axcess Shop, it is quick and easy to personalize your phone to suit your lifestyle and tastes.
 Just download the applications that appeal to you.
-With a wide range of software available, from ringtones and wallpapers to games and productivity tools, you can be assured that you will find something useful, practical, or downright entertaining.
+With a wide range of software available, from ringtones to games to productivity tools, you can be assured that you will find something useful, practical, or down right entertaining.